 Industrial production in Estonia declined by 6.4 percent year-on-year in July 2022, compared with a downwardly revised flat reading a month earlier.
 The latest print marked the first drop in industrial output since February 2021, weighed down by the manufacture of wood (-16.3 percent), fabricated metal products (-11.9 percent), building materials (-8.5%), and electrical equipment (-2.9%).
 In contrast, there were rises in the manufacture of electronic products (10.4%), food products (3.4%), and shale oil (9.1%).
 On a seasonally adjusted monthly basis, industrial output dropped by 7.4 percent in July, the third straight month of fall, after a revised 2.0 percent decrease in June. source: Statistics Estonia

 Industrial Production in Estonia averaged 5.36 percent from 2001 until 2022, reaching an all time high of 36.90 percent in October of 2010 and a record low of -32.90 percent in April of 2009.
 This page provides - Estonia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Estonia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Industrial Production in Estonia is expected to be -4.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Estonia to stand at 2.70 in 12 months time.
-In the long-term, the Estonia Industrial Production is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Industrial Production in Estonia is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Estonia Industrial Production is projected to trend around 2.80 percent in 2023, according to our econometric models.